hyperhydrosis treatment

 What Is Hyperhidrosis?

 Hyperhidrosis means your sweat glands work overtime.
-Your body produces 4-5 times more sweat than normal people, even when you’re cool and relaxed.
+Your body produces significantly more sweat than is required for temperature regulation, even when you’re cool and relaxed.

 This medical condition affects millions of people worldwide.
 You sweat excessively on specific body parts, usually your underarms, palms, face, or feet.